uwemock/WLAN-VPN-Pi/README.md

 sudo apt-get install haveged
 ```

 In case you're using Android devices with your mobile VPN router, you might find the [Hot Button SSH Command Widget](https://play.google.com/store/apps/details?id=crosien.HotButton) useful.
-I use it to shutdown or reboot my Pi from the mobile device, without having to open the web interface first.
-In the typical use case, I will be connected to my Pi's wifi anyway, so the widget can send the shutdown or reboot command by SSH as well.
+I use it to shutdown or reboot my Pi from the mobile device - without having to open the web interface first.
+In the typical use case, I will be connected to my Pi's wifi anyway, so the widget can send the shutdown or reboot command through SSH as well.